edumoulin/biounfold.github.io/docs/_drafts/2025-11-17-assay-optimization-and-the-upper-bound-of-discovery.md

 #### From Hypothesis to Measurement

-Most assays begin the same way:
-> “If we reduce this transcription factor, tumor proliferation should decrease.”
+Most assays begin the same way: *If we reduce this transcription factor, tumor proliferation should decrease.*

 That logic already defines the **signal type** — an imaging assay measuring nuclear intensity, perhaps normalized to cell count.
 This framing works; almost